-The Court has, since 1946, provided an industrial relations service whereby disputes which parties have been unable to resolve themselves or with the assistance of the Workplace Relations Commission can be referred to the Court for an ‘opinion’ in the form of a Recommendation of the Court which is not binding on the parties.
+The Labour Court provides an industrial relations service to consider disputes that parties have been unable to resolve themselves or with the assistance of the Workplace Relations Commission.
+Such disputes can be referred to the Court for an ‘opinion’ in the form of a Recommendation of the Court which is not binding on the parties.

 The Labour Court: